 What Is Early Case Assessment?

-Depending on who you ask, the answer to this question may vary.
-Early case assessment can mean a variety of different things to a legal profession since each organization may assess a case differently due to specific variables unique to an organization.
+Depending on whom you ask, the answer to this question may vary.
+Early case assessment can mean a variety of different things to a legal professional since each organization may assess a case differently due to specific variables unique to an organization.
 But in the broadest terms, ECA is a process used to investigate and quickly review ESI, paper documents, and other evidence in the early stages of a potential legal matter.

 Once the data is collected, it is used to evaluate risk and guide case strategy.
 With ECA, it is much easier for legal teams to determine whether or not to pursue an early settlement, go to trial, or attempt to adjust the scope of ediscovery to make it less costly and burdensome for the parties.